 Connected to Oak Cliff restaurant Macellaio will be a small izakaya from chef Justin Holt.
 Holt has spent at least five years working on ideas for Salaryman, and that includes hosting pop-up dinners, making the restaurant's wooden plates himself, and commissioning pottery from artists who live in the 75208 zip code.
 "I'm very thankful for the neighborhood," Holt says of Oak Cliff, which has shown great support for Macellaio, Lucia and many other family-owned businesses in the Bishop Arts District.
 Salaryman will serve ramen during lunchtime, then get "funkier" at dinner, he says.
 Holt expects to sell yakiniku, or grilled meat, and yakitori, or skewered chicken, among other dishes.
 Adventurous diners will be encouraged to sip shochu, a Japanese spirit with a nutty flavor.

-- Expected open date: January or February 2019
+- Expected open date: TBA

 - Cuisine: Japanese pub food